laravel/docs/localization.md

 Laravel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

 Laravel provides two ways to manage translation strings.
-First, language strings may be stored in files within the `resources/lang` directory.
+First, language strings may be stored in files within the `lang` directory.
 Within this directory, there may be subdirectories for each language supported by the application.
 This is the approach Laravel uses to manage translation strings for built-in Laravel features such as validation error messages:

-    /resources
     /lang
         /en
             messages.php
         /es
             messages.php

-Or, translation strings may be defined within JSON files that are placed within the `resources/lang` directory.
+Or, translation strings may be defined within JSON files that are placed within the `lang` directory.
 When taking this approach, each language supported by your application would have a corresponding JSON file within this directory.
 This approach is recommended for application's that have a large number of translatable strings:

-    /resources
     /lang
         en.json
         es.json

 We'll discuss each approach to managing translation strings within this documentation.